 Dinner at Six West Restaurant and Bar

-Appletree Country Park has a restaurant and bar on site, called Six West, which was previously Ken’s Bar before the refurbishment.
+Appletree Holiday Park has a restaurant and bar on site, called Six West, which was previously Ken’s Bar before the refurbishment.
 It has been decked out with bright carpets, colourful comfy chairs, and hanging plants and lights, giving it a vibrant, upbeat feel.

 The menu keeps it simple with a range of hearty pub-style classics.
 I was tempted by the hunter’s chicken, but eventually leant back to scampi and chips, which has always been a favourite of mine.
 But first, I treated myself to a starter of baked camembert.